risgk/digital-synth-vra8-u/README.md

 ## Limitations

-- Waveforms may slightly distort when receiving MIDI bytes
+- Waveforms may slightly distort when receiving MIDI bytes continuously
     - At that time, CPU Busy LED (LED L) probably blink
-    - Particularly noticeable with Note ON/OFF in paraphonic mode
+    - Particularly noticeable with Note ON in paraphonic mode

 ## Restricted Support for Arduino Nano